 Inventories.
 We value inventories at the lower of cost (first-in, first-out) or market.
 Inventory costs include the cost of raw materials, packaging supplies, labor and other overhead costs.
-We perform a detailed review of our inventory items to determine if an obsolescence reserve adjustment is necessary.
-The review surveys all of our operating facilities and sales divisions to ensure that both historical issues and new market trends are considered.
-The obsolescence reserve not only considers specific items, but also takes into consideration the overall value of the inventory as of the balance sheet date.
-The inventory obsolescence reserve values at July 31, 2016 and 2015 were \$806,000 and \$521,000, respectively.
+We perform a detailed review of our inventory to determine if a reserve adjustment is necessary, giving consideration to obsolescence, inventory levels, product deterioration and other factors.
+The review also surveys all of our operating facilities and sales divisions to give consideration to historic and new market trends.
+The inventory reserve values as of July 31, 2017 and 2016 were \$619,000 and \$806,000, respectively.

 Reclamation.
 During the normal course of our mining process we remove overburden and perform on-going reclamation activities.
 As overburden is removed from a mine site, it is hauled to a previously mined site and used to refill older sites.
 This process allows us to continuously reclaim older mine sites and dispose of overburden simultaneously, therefore minimizing the costs associated with the reclamation process.
 On an annual basis we evaluate our potential reclamation liability in accordance with ASC 410, Asset Retirement and Environmental Obligations.
-As of July 31, 2016 and 2015, we have recorded an estimated net reclamation asset of \$790,000 and \$813,000, respectively, and a corresponding estimated reclamation liability of \$1,771,000 as July 31, 2016 and \$1,666,000 as of July 31, 2015.
+As of July 31, 2017 and 2016, we have recorded an estimated net reclamation asset of \$754,000 and \$790,000, respectively, and a corresponding estimated reclamation liability of \$1,878,000 as of July 31, 2017 and \$1,771,000 as of July 31, 2016.
 These values represent the discounted present value of the estimated future mining reclamation costs at the production plants.
 The reclamation assets are depreciated over the estimated useful lives of the various mines.
 The reclamation liabilities are increased based on a yearly accretion charge over the estimated useful lives of the mines.